 considering

-a) Resolution 36 (Rev. Guadalajara, 2010) and Resolution 136 (Rev. Busan, 2014);
+a) Resolution 136 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the use of telecommunications/information and communication technologies for humanitarian assistance and for monitoring and management in emergency and disaster situations, including health-related emergencies, for early warning, prevention, mitigation and relief;

-b) Resolution 43 (Rev. Dubai, 2014), which instructs the Director BDT, in close collaboration with the Director BR, to continue encouraging and assisting developing countries to implement IMT, to provide assistance to administrations on the use and interpretation of ITU Recommendations relating to IMT
+b) Resolution 43 (Rev. Buenos Aires, 2017), which instructs the Director BDT, in close collaboration with the Directors of the Radiocommunication Bureau (BR) and the Telecommunication Standardization Bureau (TSB), as well as the relevant regional telecommunication organizations, to continue encouraging and assisting developing countries to implement IMT systems and future networks, to provide assistance to administrations on the use and interpretation of ITU Recommendations relating to IMT, and future networks adopted by both ITU-R and ITU-T, etc.;

-c) Resolution 644 (Rev.WRC-12) on radiocommunication resources for early warning, disaster mitigation and relief operations and Resolution 647 (Rev.WRC-12) on spectrum management guidelines for emergency and disaster relief radiocommunication;
+c) Resolution 647 (Rev.WRC-15) on Radiocommunication aspects, including spectrum management guidelines, for early warning, disaster prediction, detection, mitigation and relief operations relating to emergencies and disasters;

 d) that the Tampere Convention on the provision of telecommunication resources for disaster mitigation and relief operations by the Intergovernmental Conference on Emergency Telecommunications (ICET-98) came into force on 8 January 2005;

+e) that in accordance with number 25.3 of the Radio Regulations amateur stations may be used for transmitting international communications on behalf of third parties in case of emergencies or disaster relief.
+An administration may determine the applicability of this provision to amateur stations under its jurisdiction (WRC-03);

+f) that in number 25.9A of the Radio Regulations administrations are encouraged to take the necessary steps to allow amateur stations to prepare for and meet communication needs in support of disaster relief (WRC-03),

 recognizing